While the V10 and V11 are outstanding products, Dyson has hidden gems lower in the totem pole.

 - Dyson V7 MotorHead: 99.2%

 Though, there was a portion left behind after the first pass.
-Some of the debris stuck on the “Ball” steering, which can scratch the surface.
+Some debris sticks on the “Ball” steering, which can scratch the surface.
 So it’s something to contemplate if your home has soft, easily scratched hardwood.